Email Marketing Laws

 But don’t let this scare you off email marketing!
-The thing is, if you’re a legitimate business, and you use a credible email marketing service provider, like Vision6, you’re probably already following the rules.
+If you’re a legitimate business, and you use a credible email marketing service provider (like us!), you’re probably already following the rules.

-If your business uses any form of e-marketing, including email, SMS (text message), MMS (image-based text messages) or instant messaging, you must understand and meet the following requirements.
+If your business uses any form of electronic marketing, including email, SMS (text message), MMS (image-based text messages) or instant messaging, you must understand and meet the following requirements.

 Permission based marketing is the cornerstone of most spam laws.
 You must receive permission from people to send them emails.
 There's two types of permission: